iterorganization/YAFLT/src/README.md

 tracing, interpolation and intersection testing algorithms.

-The code that contains that makes a thin specialized layer for intersection tests on a triangular mesh via Embree is as following:
+The following code implements a TLAS (Top-Level-Accelerated-Structure) behavior, that can contain multiple BLAS (Bottom-Level-Accelerated-Structure)
+objects:

- - accell_embree.cpp
+ - tlas.cpp
- - accell_embree.hpp
+ - tlas.hpp

 The code that implements the bicubic spline interpolation method: